fionashenbayh/digital_dictatorship/tutorials/sentiment-analysis.md

 - This industry was the best economic performer in 2020.
 - I hate feeling tired.

-Each of these phrases seems to convey only one sentiment as indicated by terms like "public support", "best", and "hate".
-We thus might write an algorithm instruction our computer to label texts as positive or negative based on whether such terms appear in a phrase.
+Each of these sentences conveys a single sentiment as indicated by terms like "public support", "best", and "hate".
+We thus might write a simple classification algorithm that instructs our computer to label sentences as **positive** or **negative** based on whether such terms are used.

-But what about more complex phrases?
+But what about more complex sentences?

 - President Otto Krat lacks popular support.
 - She wasn't opposed to the plan, but she wasn't a fan of it, either.